STOCKS NEWS SINGAPORE-Index futures down 0.2 pct

-* Says State Bank of India has concluded QIP of INR 150 billion which was launched on 5th June 2017

-Singapore index futures fell 0.2 percent on Friday, indicating the benchmark Straits Times Index is likely to open down.
+Singapore index futures fell 0.2 percent, indicating the benchmark Straits Times Index may open down.

-Asian shares retreated early on Friday, spooked by JPMorgan's $2 billion huge loss from a failed hedging strategy, with investors warily watching political turmoil in the euro zone as they await new Chinese data for clues on its growth outlook.
+Asian shares rose on Wednesday, following gains in European and U.S. markets where bargain hunters bought beaten down stocks, but markets remained vulnerable to the euro zone's debt woes as Spanish yields hit record highs on worries over banks.

 For related story click